With Shared Microexponents, A Little Shifting Goes a Long Way: Design Space Exploration

 \section{Design Space Exploration}

 In this section, we first formalize the design space as a function of numerical fidelity and hardware cost.
-We then conduct an exhaustive sweep of BDR design variables consisting of more than $800$ configurations to identify the Pareto-optimal design points.
+We then conduct an exhaustive sweep of design variables consisting of $800^+$ configurations to identify the Pareto-optimal data points.